vuejs/vuefire/README.md

 ]
 ```

-To delete or update an item you can use the `.key` property of a given object:
+To delete or update an item you can use the `.key` property of a given object.
+But keep in mind you have to remove the `.key` attribute of the updated object:

 ``` js
  // Vue instance methods